-Maybe you’ve heard of vaping and have seen people walking around using strange-looking e cigarettes that give off clouds of vapour, but you haven’t yet taken the plunge.
+Maybe you’ve heard of vaping and have seen people walking around using weird-looking e cigarettes that give off clouds of vapour.
+But you just haven’t yet taken the plunge, yourself.
+That’s fine!
 Here’s a very brief overview of vaping.

 The word “vaping” comes from the vapour produced by e cigarettes.
 E- cigarettes are small battery-operated gadgets that generate a fine spray of nicotine vapour which users inhale.
 Vaping lets smokers get all the pleasure of smoking with only a tiny fraction of the dangers of smoking.